...

 Both approaches share one core benefit: your bag may be insured for its documented, appraised replacement value rather than a blanket category cap.
 The specific coverage terms vary by insurer and policy type, but many dedicated luxury handbag policies protect against:

-- Theft from a vehicle, hotel room, or while traveling internationally
+• Theft from a vehicle, hotel room, or while traveling internationally

-- Accidental damage including spills, drops, or hardware breakage
+• Accidental damage including spills, drops, or hardware breakage

-- Mysterious disappearance — a loss where the exact circumstances are unknown
+• Mysterious disappearance — a loss where the exact circumstances are unknown

-- Loss in transit when shipping a bag for authentication, repair, or consignment
+• Loss in transit when shipping a bag for authentication, repair, or consignment

-- Fire, burst pipes, and other covered perils listed in the policy
+• Fire, burst pipes, and other covered perils listed in the policy

-That third bullet — mysterious disappearance — matters more than most collectors realize.
+That third item — mysterious disappearance — matters more than most collectors realize.
 If you set a bag down at a restaurant, got distracted, and later couldn’t find it, a standard homeowners policy often won’t pay.
 There’s no proof of theft.
 Specialized luxury personal property policies may cover exactly this scenario, depending on the policy terms.

 The Actual Market Value of Designer Bags in 2026

-The resale market for authenticated luxury handbags has matured into a data-driven ecosystem with tracked price histories, third-party authentication standards, and auction records that can help establish market values.
+The resale market for authenticated luxury handbags has matured into a data-driven ecosystem with tracked price histories, third-party authentication standards, and auction records that help establish market values.

 As of 2026, certain categories have shown strong performance over rolling five-year periods.
 Hermès Birkins and Kellys have shown significant appreciation in authenticated secondary market sales.
 Chanel raised retail prices notably between 2020 and 2024 — a move that influenced both new and pre-owned values.
 Limited editions, discontinued colorways, and exotic skins have often seen sharp gains.

 Getting Your Bags Properly Appraised